JoDehli/PyLoxone/README.md

 The commands for each entity can be found in the structure file.
 You can download it from the [Loxone Hompage](https://www.loxone.com/dede/kb/api/).

- ### How do you get the uuid?
+## How do you get the uuid?

-You can get the uuid from your loxone setup by visit the folowing site with your prefered browser:
+If you need the UUID of an entity to use it in a service call or to manually add it to Home Assistant, you can get it from your Loxone setup by visit the folowing site with your prefered browser:

 ```
 http://{ip-address-of-your-loxone}:{port}/data/LoxAPP3.json